Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 As new parents, just leaving the house with infants can be daunting.
 A vacation with them may seem nearly impossible, yet it’s something most new parents need.

-This stage can be a great time to get their travel adventures started.
+This stage can be a great time to start their travel adventures.
 Even the littlest ones pick up on what you enjoy and how you travel.
 You can begin to show them how to go with the flow at this early age.

 Where to Travel with Infants